exadel-inc/etoolbox-authoring-kit/README.md

 }
 ```
 ##### @MultiField
 Used to facilitate multiple (repeating) instances of same fields or same groups if fields as described in [Adobe's Granite UI manual on MultiField](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/multifield/index.html).
 The logic of the component relies on the presence of a nested class encapsulating one or more fields to be repeated.
 Reference to that class is passed to `@MultiField`'s *field* property.
+Same as for `@FieldSet`, if you omit this value, it is guessed from the underlying field type, be it a *SomePlainType* or a *Collection\<WithTypeParameter>*.

 See below how it works for a single field repetition, and for a subset of fields multiplied.
 ###### Simple multi field
 ```java